cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Send tokens

 Alice can now send some tokens back to the faucet, but to do so she will also need to pay the network gas fee.
-If she wants to semd back 1% of her holdings (`100000uatom`), how much gas should she put, and at what price?
+If she wants to send back 1% of her holdings (`100000uatom`), how much gas should she put, and at what price?

 She can copy what the faucet did.
 To discover this, run: